uzufly/exploratory/cesium-ifc-viewer/README.md

 ## Features

-* Drag & drop IFC file to import it
+* Drag & drop IFC file to import it;
-* View the imported IFC model in the Cesium 3D canvas
+* View the imported IFC model in the Cesium 3D canvas;
-* Highlight IFC model parts on mouse hover
+* Highlight IFC model parts on mouse hover;
-* Tooltip with level and category names, while hovering model parts
+* Tooltip with level and category names, while hovering model parts;
-* Pick a model part (only shows Cesium's InfoBox with its ID so far).
+* Pick a model part (only shows Cesium's InfoBox with its ID so far);
+* Custom data attribution dialog.

 ## How does it work?